 If you were to use only one word to describe fly fishing in Canada, that word would definitely be “variety.”
 From the legendary steelhead waters of British Columbia to the trout-rich rivers of Alberta to the pike-filled lakes of Saskatchewan, finding a Canada fly fishing lodge to exceed your highest expectations is effortless.
 From steelhead to bull trout to native cutthroat trout eating large dry flies, Canada rivals any worldwide destination.
 While rarely a “numbers” game, the satisfaction of hooking, fighting, and landing even a single wild and pure-strain anadromous fish ranks at the very top of the list of great angling accomplishments.

 The taimen is an exceptionally fierce and ferocious predator that is famous for feeding on other gamefish, ducks, mice, and even large prairie dogs.
-If you enjoy hunting large, predatory fish and value the quality of catch over quantity, then this is your place.
+If you enjoy hunting large, predatory fish with streamers and top-water flies and value the quality of catch over quantity, then this is your place.
 Taimen fishing in Mongolia is rarely a numbers game, but when a three, four or even five-foot river fish violently smash your fly and the line comes tight, you’ll quickly understand the draw of fishing the rivers of Mongolia.
 More than two and a half times the size of Texas, Mongolia is a mysterious and ancient country.
 To foreigners, it is recognized as the fabled homeland of the fierce nomadic warrior Genghis Kahn.
 A trip to Mongolia to chase taimen should be on any angler’s dream fish trip list.

 If you add up the amount of trophy trout water in Wyoming, Idaho, and Montana one could argue this region has the planet’s highest concentration of big fish rivers and creeks.
 Plus with access to top-shelf lodges, guides, and overnight float-and-fish outfitters, this region contains enough opportunities for you to catch multiple lifetime trout over the course of several lifetimes.
 Wyoming boasts several species of native cutthroat trout, hundreds of miles of difficult-to-access rivers and creeks, and a rich tradition of western hospitality.
 All of this within the least populated state in the union.
 Idaho is home to rivers fed from the Teton and Sawtooth Mountains, Yellowstone Plateau, or Frank Church River of No Return Wilderness, Idaho’s fly fishing waters should be on every angler’s wish list.
 Montana is home to the world-famous trout waters of the Madison, Missouri, and Bighorn Rivers.
 The Yellowstone, Blackfoot, and Big Hole Rivers are steeped in fly fishing history.
 Round out the list with smaller rivers, spring creeks, wilderness rivers, and backcountry lakes, why would anyone ever want to leave?